telepresenceio/telepresence/docs/reference/developing.md

    * `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` for AWS S3 access
 7. Run the release script.
    `ci/release.sh`
-8. Post the release announcement on Gitter et al.
+8. Post the release announcement on Slack et al.
    The release script outputs the announcement, or you can find it in `dist/announcement.md`.

 #### What the release script does